FREQUENTLY ASKED QUESTIONS

 - Explain the reason for the appointment, in a way that is supportive and not blaming or critical.
 For example: “You’ve been worrying a lot the past few months, and it is getting in the way of your schoolwork and sleep,” or “I know it is hard for you to control your temper.
 Sometimes you just get SOOO mad that you hit or throw things, and then I get really mad and yell.
 That doesn’t feel good for either of us.
 I love you and I want us to get along better.”

-- Explain what a therapist is.
-“A therapist is a bit like a doctor, but instead of helping kids have healthy bodies, a therapist helps kids have healthy feelings and behaviors.
+- Explain what a therapist is, in terms your child can understand.
+For younger children, you might say, “A therapist is a bit like a doctor, but instead of helping kids have healthy bodies, a therapist helps kids have healthy feelings and behaviors.
 They help kids by talking and doing activities with them.
 They can also help parents figure out what they can do to help their kids.”

-- Let your child know you think therapy can help.
+- Let your child/teen know you think therapy can help.
 Give them hope!
-“Therapist Z has helped lots of kids and families.
+“Therapist Z has helped lots of kids/teens and families.
 I think she can help us too.”

 How often / how long will my child need to come to therapy?